 With that said, although there is no dental process or procedure that’s exclusive to one demographic, there are certain treatments that are more beneficial to you as you age, such as:

 - Dentures.
 These can be partial or complete, fixed or removable.

 - Oral cancer screenings.

-Elderly patients can visit a general dentist for any of these things or if they’re needing more advanced care, they can choose to see a specialist.
-In either case, before you undergo any form of treatment, you’ll need to attend an initial consultation.
-Your dentist will evaluate your teeth and gums and take x-rays so they can understand the state of your oral health.
-This will allow them to recommend the best course of action for your unique case.
+Elderly patients can visit a general dentist for any of these things, or if they need more advanced care, they can see a specialist.
+In either case, you’ll need to attend an initial consultation before you undergo any form of treatment.
+Your dentist will evaluate your teeth and gums and take X-rays to understand your oral health.
+It will allow them to recommend your unique case’s best action.

 Ways to Maintain or Improve Your Oral Health

-Preserving your oral health may seem like a chore, even a complicated one depending on your situation, but in fact, it’s a lot simpler than people realize.
-Brushing and flossing after each of your meals, attending biannual dental examinations, rinsing with mouthwash, eating less sugary foods as well as foods that leave behind dark stains, and not smoking are all fantastic ways to help boost your dental health.
-Not to mention, these measures also help keep your smile functioning properly and looking nice and bright.
+Preserving your oral health may seem like a chore, even a complicated one depending on your situation, but it’s much simpler than people realize.
+Brushing and flossing after each meal, attending biannual dental examinations, rinsing with mouthwash, eating less sugary foods and foods that leave behind dark stains, and not smoking are all fantastic ways to help boost your dental health.
+Not to mention these measures also help keep your smile functioning properly and looking nice and bright.

 Are you interested in receiving senior dental care in NW Calgary, AB?
-At Valley Ridge Dental Centre, our staff is here to walk alongside you on your journey.
+Our Valley Ridge, Dental Centre staff, is here to walk alongside you on your journey.
 You deserve to love your smile no matter your age, and we’ll help make that a reality.
 Call, come in, or go to our website to get started!